Get insider access

 Mid-Mid

-The mid accuracy is outstanding.
+Regarding the mid-range, these headphones do an excellent job of following our target curve.
 The range is very even and neutral, which is great for vocals and instruments.
-In songs like Flowers by Miley Cyrus, vocals in the chorus sound clear, present, and detailed.
+In songs like Flowers by Miley Cyrus, vocals in the chorus sound clear and present, though a dip in the high-mid can slightly weaken them.

 Sound

-The Apple AirPods Max's treble accuracy is mediocre.
-The whole range is underemphasized, although the low-treble has the deepest dip, which really veils vocals and instruments.
+The Apple AirPods Max's frequency response struggles to follow our target curve in the treble range.
+The whole range is underemphasized, although the deepest dip is between the low to mid-treble, which veils vocals and instruments and dulls sibilants in this range.
 In songs like Somebody That I Used to Know by Gotye (feat.
-Kimbra), Kimbra's vocal climax in verse three lacks detail and presence, especially when compared to the melody and percussion.
-That said, the underemphasis in the mid-treble is quite minor, so sibilants like cymbals are a touch dull.
+Kimbra), Kimbra's vocal climax in verse three lacks detail and presence, especially compared to the melody and percussion.
+Sibilants like hi-hats are also dull and lacking brightness.

 Sound